Research

 Ongoing Research Efforts

-My most extensive undertaking in this arena, and a centerpiece of my current research efforts, is a forthcoming book on a ubiquitous cultural schema I call the “passion principle.”
+My most extensive undertaking in this arena, and a centerpiece of my current research efforts, is my recent book on a ubiquitous cultural schema I call the “passion principle.”
 The passion principle is the belief that self-expressive, fulfilling work should be the central guiding principle for career decision-making for college-going and college-educated career aspirants, even over and above financial stability.

 My first book, The Trouble with Passion: How Searching for Fulfillment at Work Fosters Inequality, was published November 2021 and is available at the booksellers listed HERE.